miquels/nara/README.md

 Current status:

-- tested on linux and macos
+- tested on linux, macos and freebsd
 - executor: `spawn`, `spawn_blocking`
 - net: TcpStream

+There are 5 'unsafe' blocks, all in src/syscall.rs, implementing the poll(2), pipe(2) and write(2) system calls.

 Nara Lines of code:  600
 Tokio lines of code: 82513